edielam/edielam/README.md

-Here is an improved README with the suggested changes:

 # Hi there 👋, I'm Ed!

 I'm a software engineer 👨‍💻 with expertise in building scalable web applications, APIs, and machine learning models.
 I'm passionate about leveraging technology to solve real-world problems.